Graduate Certificate in Accounting

 If you are enrolled in a School of Business and Information Technology certificate program, you will have all course-level prerequisites waived.

 Upon completion of the certificate program, you may be eligible to take the Uniform Certified Public Accountant (CPA) Examination.
 To sit for the CPA Exam in most states, there is an educational requirement of 150 semester hours or 225 quarter credit hours.
+Purdue Global has not made a determination of eligibility with respect to the licensure or certification requirements of any specific state.
 You may need to take additional courses at the undergraduate or graduate level to meet individual state requirements.